djhardcore007/Ethicsbot/README.md

 # Ethicsbot

-Ethicsbot is a robot that can answer ethical questions "AmITheAsshole" on Reddit .
+Ethicsbot is a robot that can answer ethical questions!

-It is made up of models for two purposes: first, a multi-class classifier (via [distilled BERT](https://arxiv.org/abs/1910.01108)) to label submissions with "YTA" or "NTA" or "NAH", and second, a seq2seq model (via [BART](https://arxiv.org/abs/1910.13461)) to generate an explanatory text for the predicted label.
+It is made up of models for two purposes: first, a multi-class classifier (via [distilled BERT](https://arxiv.org/abs/1910.01108)) to label submissions, and second, a seq2seq model (via [BART](https://arxiv.org/abs/1910.13461)) to generate an explanatory text for the predicted label.

 Our multi-class classifier accuracy is pretty good, and the seq2seq model produces generally coherent and logical explanations in response to submissions.